jundalisay/spblist/content/en/research/mohammad/quran/sura-040a.md

 47. As they quarrel in the Fire, the weak will say to those who were arrogant, “We were followers of yours; will you then spare us a portion of the Fire?”

-48. Those who were arrogant will say, “We are all in it; Allah has judged between the servants.”
+48. Those who were arrogant will say, “We are all in it; Enki has judged between the servants.”

 49. And those in the Fire will say to the keepers of Hell, “Call to your Lord to lessen our suffering for one day.”